Samuel29590/MolTimeTravel/README.md

 ### How is the data restored ?

 The process to restore data is quite simple.
-The component *TimeTravel* examine the history that was saved during the execution and restore the data by updating all the other components directly.
+The component *TimeTravel* examine the history that was saved, step-by-step, during the execution and restore the data by updating all the other components directly.
 The component *TimeTravel* also restore or remove components that appear or disappear during the simulation.
 With this two feature it's possible to play backward the simulation and to replay it step-by-step.

 #### Creation and deletion of components